SovereignCloudStack/website/source/About/index.de.md

 well to created managed services.
 Exposing the OpenStack layer is optional from an SCS standardization point of view.
 If it is exposed, we however have standards to cover it, so we can deliver compatibility at this layer as well.
+Note that the technology choices that are not part of the mandatory standard (S) may not necessarily be final.
+The SCS Platform Services are not part of the base SCS project;
+however we have plans prepared to extend SCS into this space "SCS-3".

 ![SCS Ecosystem Acatech](/images/Ecosys-SCS-Acatech.png)